 - Encyclopedia of Birth Control Edited by Vern L. Bullough.
 Covers traditional techniques and contemporary practices of contraception.

 - Encyclopedia of Gender and Society Covers major theories, issues, and people in contemporary gender studies.

 - The Continuum Complete International Encyclopedia of Sexuality Wide coverage of topics and countries.

-- Oxford Reference Online McGill only This source searches multiple reference books, providing definitions and brief information for terms and people in medicine and history, drawing upon works such as the Oxford Companion to the Body, the Oxford Concise Medical Dictionary, and the Oxford Companion to the History of Modern Science.
+- Oxford Reference Online This source searches multiple reference books, providing definitions and brief information for terms and people in medicine and history, drawing upon works such as the Oxford Companion to the Body, the Oxford Concise Medical Dictionary, and the Oxford Companion to the History of Modern Science.
 TIP: Narrow down your search to a specific subject area or a specific reference book.
 Also another good sources for searching medical terminology.

 - Palgrave Advances in the Modern History of Sexuality This book offers an overview of approaches, methods, recent work and major debates in the history of sexuality.
 Also in print.

 - Companion Encyclopedia of the History of Medicine.
 Ed. by W. F. Bynum and Roy Porter.
 Osler Library Ref WZ 13 C737 1993 (2 vols.).
 Background essays with good bibliographies.